VeryCrazyDog/Notes/Computer/Database/Oracle/Cheat Sheet.md

 ORDER BY 1, 2, 3;
 ```

-Find sessions that has been running for at least 1 day
+Find sessions which has been running for at least 1 day under the current logged in user

 ```sql
 SELECT